jondlm/website/src/content/blog/reboot.md

 date: 2024-10-17
 ---

 I was at Stripe for four years.
 I loved my team, enjoyed the work, and had a close relationship with my manager.
 I quit at the end of August.
-I was burned out and struggling to sleep.
+I was burned out and struggling to sleep ([full story](/website/blog/leaving_stripe)).
 Not because the job was too stressful, it felt more like I was fighting an invisible internal battle that demanded action.
 I was in dire need of a reboot.

 I'm in the middle of a cataclysmic shift in my life.
 Technology and work have always provided a sense of stability; a sense of identity.
 My relationship with them is changing dramatically.
 I used to tell people "I'm a software engineer" with thinly veiled pride.
 I see things differently now.
 I've needed to start _really_ asking the question: what do I care about?